MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-arc-servers-connectivity.md

 Azure Arc-enabled servers allows you to manage your Windows and Linux physical servers and virtual machines, on your corporate network, or other cloud provider using the Azure control plane.
 This document walks through the key design considerations and best practices for Azure Arc-enabled servers connectivity as part of a Cloud Adoption Framework Enterprise Scale landing zone implementation.

-This article assumes that Enterprise Scale landing zone has been successfully implemented, therefore hybrid network connections have been established and will focus on the Azure Arc-enabled servers Connected Machine agent connectivity.
+This article assumes that Enterprise Scale Landing Zone has been successfully implemented, therefore hybrid network connections have been established and will focus on the Azure Arc-enabled servers Connected Machine agent connectivity.
 For more information on this prerequisite, review the [Enterprise Scale overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md).

 ## Architecture